-Donating Your Mother’s Pooh Collection
+Donating Your Grandmother’s Pooh Bear Items

-Selling Pooh Collection
+Selling Winnie the Pooh Collection

-Donate Winnie the Pooh Collection
+Donate Winnie the Pooh Items

-You could donate any plush to a Allegheny County children’s place.
+You could donate any plush to a Allegheny County kids place.
 However, many places only accept items that are new, in the original boxes and are 5 years old or newer.
 Plus, your Great Aunt really took care of the plush and displayed them.
 Some people have a hard time with a plush collectible becoming a plush child toy.

 My answer is absolutely!
 I am always honored and humbled to – in my words – “to take care of their collection”.

 If I am talking to the Allegheny County collector and owner I let them know which numbers their items will be in the Guinness World Record Largest Pooh Collection.
 Their collectibles becomes part of history vs. being sold for a buck at a rummage sale.
-I let them know I will showcase their donated items along with mine.
-I consider their collectibles as THEIR collection in my database.
+I let them know I will showcase their donated collection along with mine.
+I consider their collection as THEIR collection in my database.

-When someone donates Pooh Bear Collectibles I think it makes people feel better which I am happy for.
-Letting go of “things” can be hard for a collector and owners and even sometimes for family members.
+When someone donates Pooh Bear Items I think it makes people feel better which I am happy for.
+Letting go of “things” can be hard for a collector and owners and even sometimes for relatives.
 As much as we don’t want to be labeled as “materialistic” – things we buy and collect can have sentimental attachments and it’s those feelings that we are attached to probably more than the items.
 People remember where they were when they purchased an item, who they were with or even where in their life cycle they were.
 They don’t want those memories to vanish with the items.
 You can put a price tag on a plush or statue but you can’t put a value on happiness.

 Deb Hoffmann - 414-708-0633